 Vulnerable Functions – Risks

-Vulnerable functions are functions that are unreliable in one way or another.
+Vulnerable functions are Excel functions that are unreliable in one way or another.
 They slow down your spreadsheet, aren’t updated automatically or may corrupt your spreadsheet as time passes or when it is transferred to other users with different versions of Excel.

 Numeric Index Reference